What is Desktop automation, and when you should use it

 This approach is similar to the image template-based one and shares some of the same weaknesses:

 - You have to make sure that the text appears only once on the screen, so choose your targets wisely.

-- Test that the OCR engine is able to find and correctly recognize the text: it might be "defeated" by system settings like opacity, shadows, low contrast, etc.
+- Test that the OCR engine can find and correctly recognize the text: it might be "defeated" by system settings like opacity, shadows, low contrast, etc.

-In general, OCR locators are quite fragile, and should be used as a last resort.
-The main use case for OCR capabilities in Desktop automation is reading text information from specified regions of the screen.
+In general, OCR locators are quite fragile and should be used as a last resort.
+The primary use case for OCR capabilities in desktop automation is reading text information from specified screen regions.

 Using keyboard shortcuts